 - Gain music vocabulary and recall the correct music terms and symbols instantly.

 - Enjoy a results and progress driven curriculum.

-- Take motivational weekly lessons either in person or online.
+- Take motivational weekly piano lessons.

 - Receive individual coaching for your individual musical goals.